 No, advertisers don’t have access to user-level data in order to re-create buckets and run the jackknife algorithm.
 At the moment, there are no internal tools to do so on behalf of our clients.

-Does targeting affect how the auction share split is applied to the experiment and base campaign?
+Does targeting affect how the auction share split is applied to the experiment and original campaign?

 What are the conditions to ensure a true A/A test?

-An A/A test is one in which the experiment and control are identical for the duration of the test (no difference in campaign ads/ad groups/settings, etc. and no differences in ad approvals).
-Any changes made during the A/A test would need to be made to both the experiment and control arms at the same time.
+An A/A test is one in which the experiment and original are identical for the duration of the test (no difference in campaign ads/ad groups/settings, etc. and no differences in ad approvals).
+Any changes made during the A/A test would need to be made to both the experiment and original arms at the same time.

 What are the expected results of an A/A test?

 There should be no statistically significant differences in clicks, impressions, CTR, or CPC.